-Like us, you’ve probably found the whole thing pretty confusing.
-Here’s a simple breakdown of the venues that have been forced to close by the federal government, as well as the new restrictions on different kinds of gatherings.
+It can be confusing.
+Here’s a simple breakdown of the venues that have been forced to close, and what is staying open.
 Note that state restrictions may differ.

 Essential services – remaining open